Chada is a small bush camp...

 Dining locations: Indoor and Outdoor Dining

 Wildlife safaris: Chada camp is a very serious safari camp in one of Africa's most remote national parks.
-It's notable particularly for its sense of wilderness, and for large herds of buffalo attended by big prides of lion!See more ideas for Wildlife safaris in Tanzania
+It's particularly noted for its sense of wilderness, and for large herds of buffalo hunted by big prides of lion!See more ideas for Wildlife safaris in Tanzania

 Health & safety